-Kwa-Mathambo informal settlement is located on a piece of private land just off Chris Hani Road on the North Coast Road in an area called Avoca.
+LOCATION: Kwa-Mathambo informal settlement is located on private land just off Chris Hani Road/ North Coast Road in the Avoca suburb, Durban.

 Kwa-Mathambo informal settlement was established in 1991.
 The first settler was a man who worked as a gardener for an Indian man, the owner of the land.
 When his contract job ended he had to move from his employer’s premises and he decided to build a shack in the backyard of the private property.
 This happened under the consent of the owner.
 Today 565 people are living in Kwa-Mathambo in 294 different shacks.
 It is believed that three different private owners own the occupied land.
 The settlement is built against a steep hill on a relative small piece of land and the shacks are built against and sometimes even on top of each other.
 At the lower section of the settlement, where there are a number of formal (albeit derelict) structures, which face Chris Hani road.

 Kwa-Mathambo has been earmarked for “emergency services”, a category of basic service provision the eThekwini metro uses to indicate the uncertain future of the settlement, but basic service provision is guaranteed.
 According to the local leadership, there has been no planning or implementation of significant development projects.

 The leadership of Kwa-Mathambo has been active in dialogues with the eThekwini metro, which was set up by the Informal Settlement Network